emkis/Environment/for-hyper/readme.md

 Now open this file, copy the content of [this file](./.spaceshiprc.zsh), paste it, and save it.

+## Done
-After these steps, everything should be ready and working as expected, enjoy ✨.
+After all these steps, everything should be ready and working as expected, enjoy ✨.